 9. You can mess around in here for ages, but when you’re done, click the ‘Save & Share’ tab at the top, choose a file name, and save as a PNG file.

-10. Now that you have your image, you'll want to add an image map to it.
+10. Now that you have your image, you’ll want to add an image map to it.
 This enables different areas of the image to be linked to different sites.
-Go to www.image-maps.com, upload your previously saved image, and click on 'Start Mapping Your Image'
+Head over to this post to learn how to use Image Maps!

 Notes: As I mentioned before, I used Gimp to create my base image because it allows me to create my base image down to the pixel, and I’m a crazy perfectionist like that.
 But obviously, you don’t need Gimp to create your own set of social media icons!